gokhantok/palletteColour/README.md

 # palletteColour
-Change color of the background
+Change color of the background with UISliders

 This my first project in xcode. pls don't expect really big things :)